 Calling all chocolate lovers!
 National Milk Chocolate Day is celebrated annually on July 28.
-When solid chocolate is combined with either powdered, liquid or condensed milk, it is known as milk chocolate.
+When solid chocolate is combined with either powdered, liquid or condensed milk; it’s known as milk chocolate.
 Milk chocolate is the most popular member of the chocolate family and with good reason.
 It’s creamy, smooth and mostly used in candy bars.
-It is believed that milk chocolate was first created as a drink in the mid-19th century in Germany.
-The first milk chocolate, in the form of a bar that we all recognize today, was created by Swiss chocolatier Daniel Peter in collaboration with Henri Nestlé, the founder of the chocolate company Nestlé.
-Get your baking aprons on because today we celebrate all things milk chocolate.
+It is believed that in the mid-1800s, milk chocolate was first created as a beverage in Germany.
+The first milk chocolate, in the form of a bar that we all recognize today, was created by Swiss chocolatier Daniel Peter while collaborating with Henri Nestlé, the founder of his Nestlé chocolate company.
+So if you’re a true chocoholic, get ready to celebrate all things milk chocolate!

 National Milk Chocolate Day Activities